 Students are limited to attempting each of the three 200-level courses (EECS 203, EECS 280, EECS 281) at most twice.
-An attempt includes, but is not limited to, a notation of any letter grade ("A-F"), withdraw ("W"), Pass/Fail ("P"/" F"), Transfer ("T"), or Incomplete ("I") posted on your U-M transcript.
+An attempt includes, but is not limited to, a notation of any letter grade ("A-F"), withdrawal ("W"), Pass/Fail ("P"/" F"), Transfer ("T"), or Incomplete ("I") posted on your U-M transcript.
 Any attempts from WN20 through SS21 terms are not counted in this limit.
 If you are seeking a third (or higher) attempt in EECS 203, EECS 280, or EECS 281, please submit a petition and include the following information: why your prior attempts were unsuccessful, and concrete steps you will take and changes you will make to succeed in your potential next attempt at the course.
 Please note: an advising appointment to discuss your plan is required in addition to submitting a petition.

 If you currently have an Incomplete grade due to an Honor Code violation, you may proceed with the EECS coursework via override.
-Please submit an override request to enroll in courses that your Incomplete grade serves as a prerequisite to.
+Please contact the EECS Department to request to enroll in courses that your Incomplete grade serves as a prerequisite to.
 If you receive a final grade below a C after an Honor Code violation, you are required to retake the course for a C or higher letter grade.
 This retake can be done alongside later EECS coursework, even if your failed class typically serves as a prerequisite.
-If an override is needed, please submit one here and attach any communication about your Honor Code decision in the form.
+If an override is needed, please contact the EECS Department.
 Please note: Incompletes and grades below a C will not fulfill CSE pre-declaration requirements.

-Advising
+8. Advising

 Students may make an appointment with a faculty advisor or an undergraduate program coordinator during the academic year.
 Students may also attend open advising with an undergraduate program coordinator.
-Open advising is intended to answer quick questions and not be more than a 10 minute conversation.
-Information about making appointments and open advising can be found on the Statistics Department website Advising page.
+Open advising is intended to answer quick questions and be at most a 10-minute conversation.
+Information about making appointments and open advising can be found on the Statistics Department's website Advising Page.

-EECS Workload Survey
+9. EECS Workload Survey